Vunnupyx/clight/docs/user/MdcLightConfiguration.md

 # Configure data sources

-The data source config consists of 3 components
+The data source configuration consists of 4 components

 - dataSources: A list of southbound data sources (currently supported: s7)
 - dataSinks: A list of northbound data "sinks" (currently supported: MTConnect)
+- virtualDataPoints: A list of virtual data points to link multiple source data points together
 - mapping: A list of connections for data points of the data source and data sink

-An example can be found here: ../../\_mdclight/config/config.json
+There are two example configuration inside: ../../\_mdclight/config/

 ## Data sources